aaron-grau/curic/html-css/micro-projects/html-containers/README.md

 ## HTML Semantic Containers Exercise

-Take the [yesterday's solution][prev-solution] from HTML Introduction Exercise and add some more semantic structure:
+Take [yesterday's solution][prev-solution] from HTML Introduction Exercise and add some more semantic structure:

 1. Create a `header` section at the top
 2. Add an `img` of the app-academy logo within the header section